 seenunless when the data is coming from batched processes.
 Always provided.

-valid_untilIt’s the Unix timestamp of when the given entry will be considered “expired” from our dataset.
+valid_untilUnix timestamp (rounded to the minute) of when the given entry will be considered “expired” from our dataset.
 Always provided.

-ruleIt’s an internal ID pointing to the rule operating the detection.
+ruleAn internal ID pointing to the rule operating the detection.
 Detections operated by different means or rules will show different IDs, even when they refer to the same detection.
 Always provided.

-latGeographic Latitude of the IP; only provided when geolocation data is available.
+latGeographic latitude of the IP.
+Only provided when geolocation data is available.

-lonGeographic Longitude of the IP; only provided when geolocation data is available.
+lonGeographic longitude of the IP.
+Only provided when geolocation data is available.

-ccThe ISO Country Code of the nation where the IP resides; only provided when geolocation data is available.
+ccThe ISO Country Code of the nation where the IP resides.
+Only provided when geolocation data is available.

 protocolIP protocol of the traffic triggering the detection.
 Usually either UDP or TCP.